A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Taxi's are readily available at the airport upon arrival, but beware they charge an arm and a leg!

-These two companies are just like Uber and you can pay in cash to the driver as well as using a card stored in the app.
+These two companies are just like Uber (Uber are present on the islands but do charge a little more, and are not as plentiful) and you can pay in cash to the driver as well as using a card stored in the app.
 Whilst saving you a lot of money they also offer you security, as you know the car registration and driver details of your ride, which you can share with a friend or loved one.
 Far safer than haling a cab in the street on an evening out.

 Ferry